 Only data behind the wave front by twice its thickness are used for fitting.
 Finally, we need to normalize the electric field envelope $\mathcal{E}_2$.
 Notice that analytical solution of the step-function problem can be written in terms of the ratio $\alpha_2/h_0$, where $h_0$ is the boundary value.
 In simulations, the value at the domain boundary is an input, but the value at the plasma-vacuum boundary is not controlled, because only a fraction of the incident seed laser is transmitted into the plasma.
-The boundary value inside the plasma is determined using the seed-only calibration run, where a constant-amplitude seed eigenmode is launched into the plasma.
+The boundary value inside the plasma is determined using the seed-only eigen run.
 Using calibration data similar to what is shown in figure~\ref{fig:LinearEigen}$(d)$, the transmitted seed amplitude is measured and used to normalize envelopes in the stimulated run.
 Notice that the calibration needs to be performed each time plasma conditions are changed or the seed laser is varied.